hunterdyar/B-_Language/README.md

 - The internals of the interpreter are visibly and clearly represented.
 - The page should be an intuitive debugger that gives students a playground to explore, learn, and develop mental models of how programming languages work.

 > This project is serving as design research for [scrub](https://github.com/hunterdyar/scrub-lang).
-With a simpler, and non-rewindable, language.
+This project is part of that effort.
+Letting me focus on the student-facing elements by implementing a much simpler, non-rewindable, language.
-> I don't know what is the most important or critical part, but I know that I want students to have a place to develop their mental models by investigating the internals of an interpreter.
+> I hope to gain insight by playtesting this project with students.
+I know that I want students to have a tool to develop their mental models by investigating the internals of an interpreter.

 ## Future Objectives
 Version 1 of this project means: